UBC-MDS/DSCI_532-boston-crime-rate/doc/Milestone2.md

 ![](../img/milestone_screenshots/screen_shot_crimgfilt.png) ![](../img/milestone_screenshots/screen_shot_monthgfilt.png) ![](../img/milestone_screenshots/screen_shot_neighbourgfilt.png)

-To finish your session you can close your session using the "x" in the top left side of the screen.
+To finish your session you can close your session using the "Close Window" in the top left side of the screen.

 ![](../img/milestone_screenshots/screen_shot_end.png)